calve/payplug_rails/README.md

 Payplug expect your ipn_url to be reachable from the internet, which is typically not the case in a developement setup.
 However, you can set a [localtunnel](https://www.localtunnel.me) and access your application with the url provided.

+## Disclosure

+Despite the fact I'm currently working for Payplug SAS, this plugin is not supported nor maintened by Payplug.

 ## Contributing

 1. Fork it ( https://github.com/calve/payplug_rails/fork )